 BOSTON HOLIDAY POPS

-Boston Symphony Hall itself is a big part of the Holiday Pops experience, specifically decorated to evoke all the magic and charm of the season.
+Symphony Hall itself is a big part of the Holiday Pops experience, magically decorated to evoke all the charm of the season.
 Pops patrons sit at cabaret-style tables and order food and drink with family and friends.
 Santa Claus & Mrs. Claus make an appearance at each performance.
 Maestro Keith Lockhart and the Boston Pops Orchestra are joined by the Tanglewood Festival Chorus, conducted by James Burton.
 Lockhart, who celebrates his 25th season as conductor, carries on a tradition that began in December 1973 by esteemed Conductor Arthur Fiedler.